danielbarl/Picflip/README.md

 picflip --help
 ```

-### Example Commands
+### Example commands

-- Convert an image to WebP format with full size and full quality:
+- Convert a single image to WebP format with full size and full quality:
     ```sh
     picflip input.jpg output.webp
     ```
-- Convert an image with specific width (800px) and quality (80%):
+- Convert a single image with specific width (800px) and quality (80%):
     ```sh
     picflip input.png output.webp --width 800 --quality 80
     ```
+- Convert all images in a directory to WebP format with default settings:
+    ```sh
+    picflip C:\input_dir C:\output_dir
+    ```
+- Convert all images in a directory with specific width and quality, removing metadata:
+    ```sh
+    picflip C:\input_dir C:\output_dir --width 1024 --quality 75 --remove-metadata
+    ```

+## Features

+- Supported Formats: JPEG, PNG, BMP, GIF, WEBP
+- Resizing: Maintain aspect ratio when resizing images
+- Quality Adjustment: Set the quality of the output WebP image
+- Metadata Removal: Optionally remove metadata from images

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.